Kerber (band): 1980s

 In 1986, Kerber recorded their third studio album, Seobe (Migrations), which was produced by composer and former Korni Grupa leader Kornelije Kovač.
-Most of the album lyrics were written by Arsenijević, with two songs featuring lyrics written by Riblja Čorba frotman Bora Đorđević and two songs featuring lyrics written by Riblja Čorba guitarist Nikola Čuturilo.
+Most of the album lyrics were written by Arsenijević, with two songs featuring lyrics written by Riblja Čorba frontman Bora Đorđević, and two songs featuring lyrics written by Riblja Čorba guitarist Nikola Čuturilo.
 The album brought numerous hits: "Hajde da se volimo" ("Let's Make Love"), "Čovek od meda" ("Man Made of Honey", which featured Bora Đorđević on vocals), power ballads "Kad ljubav izda" ("When Love Betrays", which featured a quotation from Pero Zubac's poem "Mostar Rains"), "Još samo ovu noć mi daj" ("Give Me just This more Night"), "Bolje da sam druge ljubio" ("I Should've Been Kissing Other Girls") and "Seobe", the latter inspired by the 1980s emigrations of Serbs from Kosovo.
 Following the success of Seobe, Kerber performed more than 200 concerts across Yugoslavia.
 The band went on the promotional tour with keyboardist Milorad Džmerković, formerly of Slomljena Stakla and Peđa D' Boy Band, as Branislav Božinović had to leave the band in July 1986, only a month after Seobe recording, to serve his stint in the Yugoslav army.
 In their home city Kerber held a concert on the Železničar Stadium, on 16 May 1987, featuring numerous guest bands.

-In 1988, the band released the album Ljudi i bogovi (Humans and Gods), produced by Đorđe Petrović.
+In 1988, the band released the album Ljudi i bogovi (Humans and gods), produced by Đorđe Petrović.
 By the time of the recording, Božinović had served his stint in the army and rejoined the group.
 Major hits were "Svet se brzo okreće" ("The World Is Turning Fast") and the ballad "Na raskršću" ("At the Crossroads").
 The lyrics were written by Duško Arsenijević, with a part of them dealing with political topics.
-In the summer of the same year, Žikić left the band, and was replaced by former Suncokret, Bulevar, Propaganda and Idoli member Branko Isaković, which, due to Žikić's well-known stage performances, saw large covering in the Yugoslav press.
+In the summer of the same year, Žikić left the band, and was replaced by former Suncokret, Bulevar, Propaganda and Idoli member Branko Isaković, which, due to Žikić being well-known for his stage performances, saw large covering in the Yugoslav press.

 The band recorded their first live album, 121288 Uživo, on a concert held in Belgrade Youth Center on 12 December 1988 (thus 121288 in the album title).
-The album was hastily recorded and mixed and as a result not well received by fans and critics.
-In 1989, Kerber held another concert on the Železničar Stadium in Niš and a one-month tour across the Soviet Union.
-They performed in Moscow, Leningrad, Yalta and other cities.
+The album was hastily recorded and mixed and as a result not well received by fans and music critics.
+In 1989, Kerber held another concert on the Železničar Stadium in Niš and a one-month tour across the Soviet Union, performing in Moscow, Leningrad, Yalta and other cities.